QueYork/CAGED/README.md

 ## To Start With

 Run the following commands to reproduce the performances of CAGED model reported in our paper.
-We provide the training code for CAGED-LightGCN and original LightGCN.
+We provide the training code for `CAGED-LightGCN` and original `LightGCN`.
 Hyper-parameter arguments in the commands have been tested to be the optimal settings.

 <li> <b>CAGED-LightGCN training:</b>